Kolleru Lake

 Kolleru Lake is one of the largest freshwater lakes in India and forms the largest shallow freshwater lake in Asia (with 245 km^{2} of lake area and 302 km^{2} of total Ramsar designated wetland).
 15 kilometers away from Eluru and 65 km from Rajamahendravaram, the lake is located between the Krishna and Godavari river deltas.
-Kolleru Lake is located in the Eluru district in the state of Andhra Pradesh.
+Kolleru Lake is located mostly in the Eluru district in the state of Andhra Pradesh.
 The lake is fed directly by water from the seasonal Budameru and Tammileru rivulets, and is connected to the Krishna and Godavari irrigation systems by over 67 major and minor irrigation canals.
 This lake is a major tourist attraction.
 Many birds migrate here in winter, such as Siberian crane, ibis, and painted storks.
 The lake was an important habitat for an estimated 20 million resident and migratory birds, including the grey or spot-billed pelican (Pelecanus philippensis).
 The lake was declared as a wildlife sanctuary in November 1999 under India's Wildlife Protection Act of 1972, and designated a wetland of international importance in November 2002 under the international Ramsar Convention.
 The wildlife sanctuary covers an area of 308 km^{2}.

 Egrets, grey herons, painted storks and black-headed ibises gathering in thousands at Kolleru Lake, Andhra Pradesh, India.

 Kolleru Lake under Ramsar Convention (allowing local communities (Here: Vaddi Community) to continue their occupation of culture fish and caught fish) covers 90100 ha and Kolleru Lake under Wildlife Sanctuary covers 166000 acre.

 Current state of the lake

-Thousands of fish tanks were erected, effectively converting the lake into a mere drain.
+Thousands of fish tanks were erected, effectively converting the lake into a simple drain.
 This has a great impact in terms of pollution, leading to difficulty in getting drinking water for the local people.
-This is in addition to the loss of ecological diversity and intrusion of sea water into the land masses and its fallout in terms of adverse influence on the rainfall pattern in this region.
+This is in addition to the decline of ecological diversity and intrusion of sea water into the land masses and its fallout in terms of adverse influence on the rainfall pattern in this region.
 Due to the promulgation of bunds of illegal fish tanks blocking water flow, there has been a cessation of water drainage into the sea, causing excessive flooding and subsequent adverse effects on the thousands of acres of crops in the upper reaches of the sanctuary.

 This pollution is caused by numerous factories built along the lake that discharge waste products into the lake, whose water is used for food production.
 In 2006, the Andhra Pradesh government executed "Operation Kolleru", an effort to clean up the lake, in the past, with middling success, and has now declared "Operation Kolleru-2.0".